 South Mint 75 (Bardo, Charlotte, N.C.)

-Bardo head bartender Amanda Britton takes an Asian slant with the South Mint 75, shaking Sutler’s gin, lemongrass syrup, lemon juice and mint leaves.
+Bardo head bartender Amanda Britton adds a Southeast Asian twist in the South Mint 75, shaking Sutler’s gin, lemongrass syrup, lemon juice and mint leaves.
 Her concoction is topped with cava and garnished with expressed mint leaves.
 “I want you to be able to taste every component and know what its purpose in the cocktail is,” she says.
 “This variation has depth, and the addition of lemongrass kicks up the refreshing factor."

 Regal Beagle Twinkle Toes (MiniBar, Los Angeles)